snowyaya/Coding-Practice/BQ/README.md

-This folder stors how I prepared for behaviroal questions.
+This folder recordes how I prepared for behaviroal questions.